Xyfir/Documentation/ptorx/tos.md

 We make no guarantees about the results of free or paid services offered on our site.

-## Paid Subscriptions

-A paid subscription to our service is a one-time payment that gives you special access or features on our service for a specified amount of time.
-When a subscription expires, we do not automatically renew your subscription.
-Abuse of our service or a chargeback on payments will result in account termination.

 ## Abuse

 Abusing our services will result in an account termination.
 Abuse of our service includes but is not limited to:

 - Using Ptorx to send email blasts
 - Using Ptorx to send mass emails to a single or multiple addresses
 - Using Ptorx to send spam, phishing emails, malware, scams, etc
-- Using Ptorx to break the terms of service of other third-party services
+- Using Ptorx to expoit, and/or break the terms of service of other third-party services
-- Creating multiple free-trial accounts on Ptorx
+- Creating multiple accounts on Ptorx to abuse the referral or free credits system
 - Using Ptorx emails in any way that may harm the reputations of Ptorx, Xyfir, or any of our affiliates
+- Making purchases, and then initiating chargebacks

 ## Termination